FelixStegmeier/sumaform/backend_modules/libvirt/README.md

 ### Accessing VMs through bastion host

-When deployed VMs are behind NAT and not directly accessible from the machine terraform is running on, it is required for libvirt connection provider to specify a jump host.
+When deployed VMs are behind NAT and not directly accessible from the machine openTofu is running on, it is required for libvirt connection provider to specify a jump host.
 To do this add bastion configuration options to the libvirt `provider_settings`:

 ```hcl-terraform